 6. Strain meat and skewer the lamb, onion, apricot and bay leaf evenly on to skewers.

-7. When grilling on the Barbecue or a grill pan, lightly brush with a little oil.
+7. Grill on the barbecue or a grill pan, lightly brushing with a little oil.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.